“Dull sublunary lovers’ love…” from The Kiss, by John Donne

 Following my nose, not any path, I descended from a ridge.
 I called to a young man seated in the yard of a huge farmhouse, and I asked the way to the village.
 He was well spoken.
 The impressive building was clearly centuries old.

 I thanked him and about a half mile further and 50 yards off and to the left of the single track tree-lined lane stood the majestic tree in this photo.

 The sense of its obvious undamaged longevity, its benign warmth and silent fertility, made me direct all of my attention to it.
-A mare and foal were nearby.
+The afternoon was a hot one.
+A mare and her foal were standing in the shade nearby.

 I caught something of its own ancient yet fresh pleasure at being safe and well for so very long in this particular place.

-With the confirmation of Street View, and recall of the scenes I had stopped to photograph in the little village, in under an hour I found my tree!
+With the confirmation of Street View, and recall of the scenes I had paused to photograph in the little village, in under an hour I had located my tree!

 It stands halfway between Berwick St John and the ancient farmhouse, which sits at the foot of a ridge – part of a watershed valley – at the end of Woodland Lane.

 I cannot forget the friendliness I felt during the short time we were in each other’s company.